strategineer/personal-website/content/blog/2025-01-23/index.md

 ## What did I learn GMing a megadungeon?

-### They're not well suited for player-centric play
+### Megadungeons are not particularily well suited for player-centric play

-I enjoy running and playing in roleplaying games where players have a lot of agency and megadungeons by design take up a lot of space at the table reducing player agency to some extent.

-The megadungeon being so big and unexplored initially means that players are limited in their choices to do anything other than continue to open unopened doors in the dungeon.
+Megadungeons being so big and unexplored initially means that players are limited in their choices to do anything other than continue to open unopened doors in the dungeon.

 Eventually, they'll meet factions and NPCs that they might want to interact with but whatever they choose to do with these NPCs, it'll involve opening more doors ad nauseam.

-### Fixing mistakes is hard

-If you make a mistake in terms of the way you've described a set of rooms then too bad because you won't be able to reset by having the PCs go into another dungeon next week.
-It's a megadungeon they'll be exploring it for dozens of sessions at minimum.
+Leaving the dungeon, doing some stuff and going into another dungeon is the stereotypical way a fantasy roleplaying game work.
+I'd argue that there's a reason for that --- it's much easier to run smaller dungeons, letting players leave them when they want to (usually when they're done) and then return to explore new dungeons instead of the same one over and over again.

 ### Simulating NPCs is hard

-Actions taken against NPC factions in one area of the dungeon should be taken into account by at least some of the other factions in the dungeon.
+Actions taken with or against NPC factions in one area of the dungeon should be acknowledged and reacted to by at least some of the other factions in the dungeon.

-Megadungeons have a lot of factions in them making giving it and the NPCs in it verisimilitude more difficult because of the increased scale and scope of the dungeon.
+Megadungeons have a lot of factions in them making it that much harder to come up with the reactivity that players expect from these factions because of the number of them.

 All this to say, running a megadungeon is hard --- if I were to do it again, here's what I would do.